 Compensation is not a windfall.
 It enables our clients and their families to live as full a life as possible after their diagnosis.
 It may also allow you to access alternative treatments that are not available on the NHS.

 The legal costs in these cases are recoverable from the responsible party.
 We will pursue the claim under an agreement with you commonly known as a “no win no fee” agreement.

-Ensuring that as many people suffering from asbestos-related illnesses as possible have access to specialist advice is our first priority.
 Our clients and their families are always dealt with warmly, sensitively and compassionately.
 We treat our clients as we would wish our own family members to be treated in the same circumstances.
 Our real-life experience means we have first-hand experience of how it feels to be on the other side of the relationship with our clients, and this background shapes the way we will approach our work and seek justice for our clients.

 We usually arrange home visits to see our clients and (wherever possible) can help you to access early interim compensation payments and benefit entitlements.
 We will also carry out our initial investigations in your claim free of charge and offer free advice and guidance without any obligation to continue.
 Where a legal claim is not possible, but we feel you may be entitled to related government benefits or other alternative payments, we will nevertheless assist you to make these applications free of charge.